 - The individual must be requesting services or be referred for services.

-- The individual exhibits signs and symptoms of mental illness and/or substance abuse.
+- The individual exhibits signs and symptoms of mental illness and/or substance use disorder.

 - The individual is not better served by another available program.

 - The individual is not a danger to self or to others, and does not need a more intensive level of service.

 - The individual is able to speak English, use sign language, or work through a translator.